 What we need isn’t more space, but purchase planning, inventory management, and discipline.
 Ideally we should analyze which products provide the best net profit, allocate our space accordingly, quickly move out the dead and less desirable pieces, and stick like Prussian soldiers to the battle plan.

-Efficiency is seldom fun but always rewarding.
+Efficient retail inventory management is seldom fun but always rewarding.